SandwichSauce/academic-website/content/publication/2024-elife-revealing/index.md

 summary: A framework is proposed to separate and analyze behaviorally relevant neural signals, revealing that previously overlooked neural responses encode rich information and suggesting that motor behaviors occupy a higher-dimensional space than expected and can be decoded linearly.

 tags:
+  - Neuroscience
   - Brain-Computer Interface
-  - Decoding Algorithm
-  - Mahjong Game
+  - Behaviorally Relevant

 featured: true